FerriAlessandro/ing-sw-2022-Ferri-Gabbini-Gaillet/README.md

 ## Compilation and packaging
 ### Executables
 The executable (.jar) was created using the Maven Shade plugin.
-These files are available [here-INSERIRE LINK].
+These files are available [here](https://github.com/FerriAlessandro/ing-sw-2022-Ferri-Gabbini-Gaillet/tree/main/deliveries/executable).
-To compile the jars on your own using the Maven package command and save it in the shade subfolder.
+To compile the jars on your own using the Maven package and compile commands.

 ## Run the game
 This game requires Java 17 or higher.